 Radiant Recovery (radiantrecovery.com/resourcecenter/alcdrug.html)

 This site was developed by Kathleen DesMaisons, PhD., the author of Potatoes not Prozac which charts the relationship between sugar addiction and alcoholism.
-It includes resources related to substances addiction plus an online program to help people deal with sugar addiction.
+It includes resources related to substance addiction plus an online program to help people deal with sugar addiction.
 There is also an online forum and a series of Internet-based two-week classes for $24.95 each which deal with various aspects of addiction including brain chemistry.
 Out-patient treatment based on this approach is also available in Albuquerque (call 505 345-3737 for further information).

 Intravenous Amino Acids